Valued Resources for Your Student

 Encourage extracurricular involvement

-Part of experiencing college life is to be involved and active outside the classroom.
-Interpersonal and leadership skills—qualities valued by future employers—are often developed in extracurricular activities.
+Part of experiencing college life is to be involved and active outside of the classroom.
+Interpersonal and leadership skills — qualities valued by future employers — are often developed in extracurricular activities.
+Broadening their experiences also helps them discover more about their talents and interests.

 Ask: "Do you have any ideas about what you might want to do when you graduate?"
 If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
 You can also recommend they meet with a career advisor, take assessments, and use Career Development resources that help them understand what their occupations of interest entail.